MystenLabs/sui-stack-messaging-sdk/Examples.md

 ## In-app product support

-This example shows how a DeFi protocol, a game, or another kind of app can provide direct, encrypted support to their top users.
+This example shows how the builder or operator of a DeFi protocol, a game, or another kind of app can provide direct, encrypted support to their top users.
 It assumes that each user gets a private 1:1 channel to interact with a support team.
 The support can be provided by a human operator or by an AI chatbot integrated programmatically.

 ### 1. Setup the client in the support app

 The app initiates a messaging client, extended with Seal and the Messaging SDK.
-(It utilizes the provided Walrus publisher/aggregator for handling attachments.)
+It utilizes the provided Walrus publisher and aggregator for handling attachments.

 ```typescript
 import { SuiClient } from "@mysten/sui/client";